tonk-labs/gribi/TECHNICAL.md

     D --> |Signal| a2[EVM]
 ```

----

-## Ok, what if Gribi integrated with StarkNet?
+## Using Gribi in the Starknet ecosystem

-In the EVMRootSystem, modules must define extra onchain logic as part of their module, but let's say we create a new RootSystem for semaphore (to anonymously prove group membership) which doesn't require any extra logic outside the client.
-Now if someone comes along and decides they'd like to have their groups natively in StarkNet, they can create a new RootSystem to assist in proving set membership and all the existing modules that were built for the SemaphoreRootSystem will just work.
+In the EVMRootSystem, modules must define extra onchain logic as part of their module, but let's say we create a new RootSystem for Semaphore (to anonymously prove group membership) which doesn't require any extra logic outside the client.
+Now if someone comes along and decides they'd like to have their groups natively in Starknet, they can create a new RootSystem to assist in proving set membership and all the existing modules that were built for the SemaphoreRootSystem will just work.

 This is especially powerful when we're not just duplicating state, but signaling information across ecosystems which may then continue to propagate further.